-Finally, \footnote{A last, non-musical, paper worth mentioning is \citep{ryan2020using}.
-The authors used self-supervised learning applied to bird songs for downstream industrial audio classification.} in the realm of music, Wu et al. \citep{wu2021multi} recently used an encoder network to predict input song snippets' classic music features such as MFCCs, Tempograms, and Chromas.
-The encoder was then extracted and trained on downstream datasets such as the FMA genre \citep{defferrard2016fma} by adding an MLP on top of the network.
-The encoder was trained in a fully-supervised fashion (with random initializations), in a frozen fashion (pre-trained layers frozen), and a fine-tuning fashion (pre-trained layers also trained).
+Finally\footnote{A last, non-musical, paper worth mentioning is \citep{ryan2020using}.
+The authors use self-supervised learning applied to bird songs for downstream industrial audio classification.}, in the realm of music, Wu et al. \citep{wu2021multi} use an encoder network to predict input song snippets' classic music features such as MFCCs, Tempograms, and Chromas.
+The encoder is then extracted and trained on downstream datasets such as the FMA genre \citep{defferrard2016fma} by adding an MLP on top of the network.
+The encoder is trained in a fully-supervised fashion (with random initializations), in a frozen fashion (pre-trained layers frozen), and a fine-tuning fashion (pre-trained layers also trained).
 The pretext task learned representations allowed the network to achieve results on par with end-to-end supervised training in the frozen context, and superior to end-to-end supervised training in the fine-tuning context.

 Let us now focus on pretext tasks that are targeted to a specific downstream task.
 In the realm of music, two recent papers stand out, and greatly inspired our work.
-The first one is SPICE \citep{gfeller2020spice} \footnote{SPICE stands for Self-Supervised Pitch Estimation}.
+The first one is SPICE\footnote{SPICE stands for Self-Supervised Pitch Estimation} \citep{gfeller2020spice}.
 In their work, Gfeller et al. propose a pretext task that can be adapted to automatically estimate musical pitch.
 Two pitch-shifted pieces of the same audio are used as input to a same encoder-decoder network.
 Note that the CQT of each pitch-shifted track is used as input to the network.
 The encoder must then produce a single scalar for each CQT.
 This scalar is then used for two purposes.
 First, the relative difference between each scalar produced must be proportional to the initial pitch shift between each encoder input.
 Second, the scalar is used to reconstruct the un-shifted audio input.
 Both of these outputs are used in SPICE's loss function.
 The model proposed is then able to estimate pitch using a simple affine mapping, from relative to absolute pitch.
 Supervised learning is only used to calibrate this affine mapping.
 The results obtained on downstream pitch estimation tasks are superior to other fully-supervised methods, proving the efficacy of SPICE's pretext task.
 Figure \ref{fig:spice} \citep{gfeller2020spice} outlines the pretext task's full pipeline.